efiabruni/datasciencecoursera/GettingandCleaning/codebook.md

 tGravityAccMag-std(): Magnitude of gravity acceleration, average of standart deviation

 tBodyAccJerkMag-mean(): Magnitude of jerk signals from the accelerometer, average of mean
-tBodyAccJerkMag-sd(): Magnitude of jerk signals from the accelerometer, average of standart deviation
+tBodyAccJerkMag-std(): Magnitude of jerk signals from the accelerometer, average of standart deviation

 tBodyGyroMag-mean(): Magnitude of signals from the gyroscope, average of mean
-tBodyGyroMag-sd(): Magnitude of signals from the gyroscope, average of standart deviation
+tBodyGyroMag-std(): Magnitude of signals from the gyroscope, average of standart deviation
 tBodyGyroJerkMag-mean(): Magnitude of jerk signals from the gyroscope, average of mean
-tBodyGyroJerkMag-sd(): Magnitude of jerk signals from the gyroscope, average of standart deviation
+tBodyGyroJerkMag-std(): Magnitude of jerk signals from the gyroscope, average of standart deviation

 fBodyAcc-mean()-X: Fast Fourier Transform of body acceleration, x-axis, average of mean
 fBodyAcc-mean()-Y: Fast Fourier Transform of body acceleration, y-axis, average of mean
 fBodyAcc-mean()-Z: Fast Fourier Transform of body acceleration, z-axis, average of mean
-fBodyAcc-sd()-X: Fast Fourier Transform of body acceleration, x-axis, average of standart deviation
+fBodyAcc-std()-X: Fast Fourier Transform of body acceleration, x-axis, average of standart deviation
-fBodyAcc-sd()-Y: Fast Fourier Transform of body acceleration, y-axis, average of standart deviation
+fBodyAcc-std()-Y: Fast Fourier Transform of body acceleration, y-axis, average of standart deviation
-fBodyAcc-sd()-X: Fast Fourier Transform of body acceleration, z-axis, average of standart deviation
+fBodyAcc-std()-X: Fast Fourier Transform of body acceleration, z-axis, average of standart deviation

 fBodyAccJerk-mean()-X: Fast Fourier Transform of jerk signals from the accelerometer, x-axis, average of mean
 fBodyAccJerk-mean()-Y: Fast Fourier Transform of jerk signals from the accelerometer, y-axis, average of mean